Tuesday, August 03, 2010

 August 1, 2010

 The Duluth-Superior harbor is quite extensive.
-We continue on past a large lift bridge that opens to allow a freighter delivering salt to enter.
-We take a quick swing thru a Corps of Engineers Museum that has way more info than we want on the port.
+We continue on past a large lift bridge that opens to allow a bulk freighter delivering salt to enter.
+We finish with a quick swing thru a Corps of Engineers Museum that has way more info than we want on the harbor.
 Duluth-Superior is a big port for coal, iron ore, and grain exports.

 After a surprisingly nice couple of hours strolling the harbor at Duluth, we make our way due south deeper into Wisconsin.